multiprocessio/multiprocess.io/site/blog/2022-04-11-sql-parsers.md

 eliminating large parts of very commonly used code.
 Almost every real-world query involves dates.

-Finally, we're only going to test `SELECT` statements.
+We're also only going to test `SELECT` statements.

 So those missing cases will be on you to test.